 Although battery technology continues to gain on petrol products in the area of performance, in general, gas engines still win the power contest hands-down.

 For those working 8 hours a day on a landscaping crew, the power of a backpack battery has yet to be matched.
-With that said, most users of backpack blowers probably don’t need quite as much power as the top-performers deliver.
-Still—you get more done with greater CFM and airspeed.
+That said, most backpack blower users probably don’t need quite as much power as the top performers deliver.
+Still, you get more done with greater CFM and airspeed.

 Verdict: Gas backpack blowers produce, by far, the most blowing power (measured in Newtons of Force).
 For commercial applications, battery power has yet to compete on this level.